openservicebrokerapi/servicebroker/spec.md

-If the Platform chooses to group multiple end-user operations into one request to the Broker, then the identity information associated with that one request MUST accurately reflect the desired indentity associated for each individual change.
+If the Platform chooses to group multiple end-user operations into one request to the Broker, then the identity information associated with that one request MUST accurately reflect the desired identity associated for each individual change.

 The format of the header MUST be: